JulianoGianlupi/cc3d-nanoHub-tool-maker/README.md

-# CompuCell3D's script for generating nanoHub tools repository
+# CompuCell3D's script for generating nanoHub tools

 This script was made to make the generation of GitHub repositories to deploy CompuCell3D tools an easier task.